pietervdvn/MapComplete/Docs/Layers/indoors.md

-The question is  *Which kind of toilets are this?*
+The question is  *Which kind of toilets are these?*